Old Fashioned Vegetable Beef Soup (with Fall-Apart Tender Beef)

 6. Taste the soup and season it so that it is well-balanced.
 Serve with lovely minced parsley.

-What to Serve with Beef Vegetable Soup
+What to Serve with Old Fashioned Vegetable Beef Soup

-Make Ahead Instructions
+Make Ahead and Storage

-The soup can be packed in an airtight container, once cool, and stored in the refrigerator for 3-4 days.
+• Leftover soup can be packed in an airtight container, once cool, and stored in the refrigerator for 3-4 days.

-Gently reheat this soup in the microwave or on a stove top at low heat.
+• Gently reheat this soup in the microwave, or on a stove top at low heat.

 Variations of Classic Old-Fashioned Beef Vegetable Soup